shellhub-io/shellhub-io.github.io/docs/getting-started.md

-This tutorial will guide you through the steps needed to install and run ShellHub on your local machine.
+This tutorial will guide you through the steps needed to install and run ShellHub on your local computer.

+If you are looking for instructions on how to set up ShellHub for your device fleet on your cloud infrastructure the same steps apply.

 ## Installing